 Holders of club and catering club licenses may allow members to purchase alcohol on the licensed premises, but only if a meal is also purchased, either by the customer or, if the customer is part of a group, by someone that is part of the group.
+Also, the occupancy limitations and social distancing limitations set forth above must be adhered to.
 Further, clubs and catering clubs cannot sell any alcohol for off-premises consumption.
 Therefore, if a club does not sell food, either directly or through a concessionaire, it cannot utilize its liquor license.

-Further, beginning September 21, 2020, all sales of alcohol for on-premises consumption must end by 11:00 pm.
+Further, all sales of alcohol for on-premises consumption must end by 11:00 pm.
 All patrons must finish their alcoholic beverages by midnight.
 A licensee may remain open to serve food until its normal closing time, but no alcohol may be served or retained by patrons after midnight.